sarahkvburnett/scannqr/README.md

 # Scannqr

-Customisable javascript (qr code) scanner
+Customisable javascript video scanner with the ability to scan QR codes

 ## 🚀 Features
 - Fully customisable using options